ondat/documentation/docs/operations/licensing.md

 # Types of Licenses

-## Free Trial

-You can use Ondat with all features for free without any restrictions for 1 month.

 ## Community Edition

 You can use Ondat with many features, including RWX volume support, for free without any time limit with a 1 TB usable capacity and up to 3 nodes.